-HUM 195 Special Topics in Humanities
+HUM 195 Special Topics in Humanities Prerequisite: Consent of department

 Deals with current topics in humanities not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topic to be listed on student's permanent academic record.